 If you choose to sail the Hunsingo, you will also pass beautiful places, like Zuidemaklap with its beautiful and recognisable drawbridge.

 Perhaps you fancy some delicious scones with tea and sail on the Hunsingo down a side channel to Houwerzijl.
 The Tea Museum in Houwerzijl serves a delicious High Tea.

 The Hunsingo takes you past Ulrum and Leens.
 You sail along the Leenstertillen and you can visit Borg Verhildersum via ‘t Stort and the Hoornse Vaart.

 You may want to go to Pieterburen to visit the seals.
-Or you sail on to Eenrum, to have a drink or snack at Abraham’s mustard factory.
-The candle factory in Eenrum is also worth a visit.
+Or you sail on to Eenrum, to visit the candle factory Wilhelmus.

 If you keep following the canal at ‘t Stort, you will pass Adventurepark Waddenfun.
 If you continue sailing, you will come to Schouwerzijl on the Kromme Raken, where it flows into the Reitdiep.
 You can also sail to the Abel Stok pumping station.
 From there you can continue to Winsum.
 In 2020, this village was voted the most beautiful village in the Netherlands by the ANWB.

 This meanders beautifully from Zoutkamp to Groningen city.
 This used to be an important trade route from the sea to the city.

 You will pass the small town of Electra with the Waterwolf pumping station and nature farm Lammerburen.